smaranz/notchy/README.md

 ## Usage

-1. Launch NotchNook from Applications
+1. Launch Notchy from Applications
 2. The app will automatically position itself in the notch area (or as a handler on notchless screens)
 3. Swipe horizontally to scroll through widgets
 4. Drag files from Finder onto the file shelf for quick access